tremella/tech_test_bank/README.md

 ###TO DO###

-TDD went well for the Account class but I'm struggling to test the user inputs for the teller class (especially with gets.chomp).
-Pointers and examples sorely needed, thanks in advance.
+TDD went well for the Account class but I'm struggling to write tests for the user inputs for the Teller class (especially with gets.chomp).